lgngrvs/logangraves.com/posts/july-4.md

 This is the necessary conclusion of America's values, fully realized.
 If all are to be equal, if all are to be free, all must be welcome.
 So American identity must be something harder to pin down — something that takes  cognitive effort to understand, maintain, embrace.

 What does “being American” mean to me?
 This has been a consideration for me throughout my life.
-I don't have strong ethnic roots or religious traditions to latch onto; my family is not nationalistic.
-I was left in the lurch in that sense, with no anchoring identity, no tie to my past, no built-in meaning-making.
+I don't have strong ethnic roots or religious traditions to latch onto; my family is not nationalistic.[^3] I was left in the lurch in that sense, with no anchoring identity, no tie to my past, no built-in meaning-making.
 Being American meant very little to me until I chose to try to make something out of it.

 It is very easy to fall victim to the trap of moral critique.
 In light of this country's past — the oppression and bloodshed that defined its early years; the moral failings, unjust wars, exclusion that continued to permeate its history; and the division we face today — in light of all that this country is hard to celebrate.
 It is hard to call America "my country" when it has been the host of so much evil.